Broncos desperate to beat any team, but especially the Football Team

 Tight end Albert Okwuegbunam and special teams linebacker Jonas Griffith were cleared to start practicing Tuesday.
 Both are on injured reserve with hamstring injuries.
 A return by both receiver Jerry Jeudy and possibly Albert O would be a potential huge boost for the Broncos' offense against Washington. ...

-The Broncos waived running back Damarea Crockett and inside linebacker Curtis Robinson and released three from their practice squad -- veteran receiver John Brown, offensive lineman Javon Patterson and cornerback Saivion Smith. ...
+The Broncos waived running back Damarea Crockett and inside linebacker Curtis Robinson and released three from their practice squad -- veteran receiver John Brown, offensive lineman Javon Patterson and cornerback Saivion Smith.
+The Broncos want to bring Robinson back on the practice squad.
+A Will linebacker by trade, Robinson was forced to play the Mike against the Browns for the final three quarters after Micah Kiser went down with a groin injury. ...

-Backup guard Netane Muti was placed on the reserve COVID-19 list. ...
+Backup guard Netane Muti was placed on the reserve COVID-19 list.
+He's their first player in COVID protocol this season.
+Per the wire, one NFL player was placed in the COVID protocol as a close contact; the other tested positive.
+Multiple reports say Green Bay receiver Alan Lazard was a close contact. ...

 Recently acquired inside linebacker Kenny Young arrived Tuesday morning at Broncos headquarters.
 Fangio said the plan is for Young, who started all 7 games for the Rams this season, to play Sunday but wasn’t sure if he’d get settled with the playbook enough to play a lot.
 What Fangio didn’t say is Young got off the plane better than what the Broncos have left at inside linebacker.
 He’ll play and it would be a surprise if Young doesn’t start. …